jlmp3mp44/config_tracker/README.md

 * Duplicate values (except `changedBy`) are ignored
 * Critical changes are logged to `logs/notification.log`
 * Input validation performed in the service based on `RuleType.valueType`
+* Correlation ID is included in logs for tracing requests

 ---